edinarostas/portfolio/README.md

 - **Responsive Design**: The portfolio is fully responsive, designed to look great on all devices, from desktops to mobile phones.
 - **Dynamic Content**: Experience a typing animation that brings my introduction and details to life as the page loads, showcasing my development skills.
 - **Project Showcases**: Learn about some of the personal and professional projects I’ve worked on, demonstrating my proficiency in both frontend and backend development.
-- **AI Focus**: Highlighting my deep interest in Artificial Intelligence and my experience with building and deploying models, particularly in the context of Large Language Models (LLMs) and RAG (Retrieval Augmented Generation).
+- **AI Focus**: Highlighting my deep interest in Artificial Intelligence and my experience with building and deploying models, particularly in the context of Large Language Models (LLMs)

 ## View My Portfolio